How to audit UX, technical aspects, and SEO before redesigning a website?

 1. UX (User Experience) Audit

 1.1.
-Analysis of visitor behavior and journey
+Analysis of visitor behavior and journeys

 1.2.
 Navigation, structure, and usage scenarios